How to get the best from your yacht concierge service

 - Rentals – cars, boats, bicycles, watersports equipment and more

-Heather said, “One of our principal services, however, has little to do with supply, advice and facilitation.
+Heather said, “One of our principal services, has little to do with supply, advice and facilitation, however.
 That service is ‘discretion’.
 Your ship, its plans, its guests, its needs are shared only with those who need-to-know to provide the service.
 We respect the privacy of our clients and shelter them from prying eyes.

 ”A constant challenge for yacht crews and their concierges is finding ways to excite, impress and entertain visiting guests.
 We are here to help; we can plan excursions, we can arrange events and can even arrange deserted islands for private use, we are a resource for the ship’s crew to add excitement for bored guests and to ensure that the charms of the islands are fully explored.”

-Besides helping with the ‘traditional’ services expected of a concierge, a good concierge will also be able to help with the unexpected.
+Besides helping with the ‘traditional’ services expected of a concierge, a great concierge will also be able to help with the unexpected.

-Heather explained an incident that Erika’s was enlisted to help out with.
-She said, “We once had to post a missing person’s report for a guest who had mistakenly boarded the wrong yacht in the night.
+Heather told us of an incident that Erika’s was recently enlisted to help out with.
+She said, “We once had to post a missing person’s report for a guest who had mistakenly boarded the wrong yacht in the night!
 The yacht, not realising that they had an ‘extra’ guest, departed the anchorage.
 Suffice it to say, a helicopter was involved in the rescue and return of the guest to his rightful place on the correct ship.”

-Serving VIP guests: How to get the most out of your concierge service
+Serving VIP guests: How to get the most out of your yacht concierge

 Heather provided her three top tips for crew who are hoping to get the most out of their concierge service:

-3. Think local: Although it is possible for your concierge to source a wide range of exotic fruits, vegetables, flowers and more, from around the globe, it is best to think locally.
-Local produce will be quicker and easier to source, and it will be fresher, too!
+Although it is possible for your concierge to source a wide range of exotic fruits, vegetables, flowers and more from around the globe, it's best to think locally.
+Local produce will be quicker and easier to source, and it'll be fresher, too!
 Heather finished, “When it comes to provisions and services, try to be realistic about what is and isn’t possible in regards to your destination.
 A concierge can manage small miracles from time to time, but there are limits - even for Erika’s!”

 Remember, communication is key; your concierge is a fountain of untapped knowledge.
 Talking to your concierge can help you to understand what is and isn’t possible.